 Building trust with your child and why the Bark app can help

-As my son gets older and starts using his iPad when we aren’t around, I’ve realized how important it is to make sure he’s protected—not only from himself and his curious mind but also from cyberbullying and predators.
+As my son gets older and starts using his iPad when we aren’t around, I’ve realized how important it is to ensure he’s protected with content monitoring—not only from himself and his curious mind but also from profanity, cyberbullying, and predators.

-Sometimes, parents can be a bit naive when it comes to technology and what kids are experiencing these days.
-And I wholeheartedly included myself in on that criticism until I started doing my homework.
+Sometimes, parents can be a bit naive regarding technology and what their kids are experiencing these days.
+And I would wholeheartedly include myself in that criticism — until I started doing my homework.

-Before the internet came out, kids found age-inappropriate content even without the click of a button — their curious minds are a good thing that sometimes leads to bad experiences.
+Before the internet and wi-fi came out, kids found age-inappropriate content even without the click of a button — their curious minds are a good thing that sometimes leads to bad experiences.

 With parenting, the hard part comes when your desire to protect your child causes them to feel untrustworthy or like they don’t have any freedom.

-So my advice has and always will be about balance.
+So my advice has been and always will be about balance.

-Building trust with your child first and foremost has to do with your desire to connect with them emotionally, which should always be a parent’s number one goal.
+First and foremost, building trust with your child has to do with your desire to connect with them emotionally, which should always be a parent’s number one goal.

-By changing the sensitivity level based on the specific needs in your family.
-I truly believe that Bark actually helps BUILD trust between parents and children.
+By changing the sensitivity level based on the specific needs in your family, I truly believe that Bark helps BUILD trust between parents and children.